Night of Champions (2008)

 The 2008 Night of Champions was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was the second annual Night of Champions and took place on June 29, 2008, at the American Airlines Center in Dallas, Texas, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+The theme of the event was that all eight of WWE's active championships at the time were defended.

-While it was the second Night of Champions event, it was the first to be promoted solely under the Night of Champions name as the first event was a cross-promotional event with Vengeance called Vengeance: Night of Champions; Night of Champions subsequently replaced Vengeance.
-As per the theme of the event, every match on the card was contested for one of WWE's eight then-active championships; three were won and five were retained.
+While this was the second Night of Champions, it was the first to be promoted solely under the Night of Champions name.
+The first event was a cross-promotional event with the annual Vengeance called Vengeance: Night of Champions.
+For 2008, WWE discontinued Vengeance as the June PPV in favor of Night of Champions.

-The main event was an interpromotional match for the WWE Championship between SmackDown representative, Triple H, and Raw representative, John Cena; Triple H won the match and retained the championship.
-The main match was also an interpromotional match for the World Heavyweight Championship between SmackDown representative, Edge, and Raw representative, Batista, which Edge won to retain the championship.
-The main match from the ECW brand was an interpromotional triple threat match for the ECW Championship, in which ECW representative, Mark Henry, defeated the champion and Raw representative, Kane, and SmackDown representative, Big Show.
+The main event was an interpromotional match for the WWE Championship between defending champion and SmackDown representative Triple H and Raw representative John Cena; Triple H won the match and retained the championship.
+Another main match was also an interpromotional match for the World Heavyweight Championship between defending champion and SmackDown representative Edge and Raw representative Batista, which Edge won to retain the championship.
+At the time of the event, both titles were briefly on SmackDown as the event occurred right after the 2008 WWE Draft; the next night on Raw, the World Heavyweight Championship moved to the brand following a successful Money in the Bank cash-in by CM Punk.
+One other main match was an interpromotional triple threat match for the ECW Championship, in which ECW representative Mark Henry won the title by defeating SmackDown representative Big Show and defending champion and Raw representative Kane; the title was briefly on Raw also as a result of the draft but moved back to ECW thanks to Henry's win.

 Night of Champions received 273,000 pay-per-view buys, and was instrumental in helping WWE increase its pay-per-view revenue by $21.9 million compared to the previous year.
 The professional wrestling section of the Canadian Online Explorer website rated the entire event a 7 out of 10 stars, higher and lower than the 2007 event's ratings of 5 and 7.5 out of 10 (there were two ratings because two different writers reviewed the show).
 It was also the first Night of Champions PPV broadcast in high definition.